waleedafifi90/watanimall/README.md

 - Check for the name of the product that been added to the cart ❌
 - Check for the breadcrumb in the product details page ❌
 - Check manufacture in details page
-- Check the name of the product add to cart from details page ❌
+- Check the name of the product name, price, and quantity been added to cart from details page
 - Check the stock count and compare it with the max value of the quantity

+### Cypress Tasks
+1. setProductData(item, Value)
+2. getProductData(item)

 ### Bugs
 - Price format in the cart changed once the user remove an item
 <img width="383" alt="Screen Shot 2021-12-09 at 8 54 10 AM" src="https://user-images.githubusercontent.com/57403758/145349351-5efdd197-b19a-45f8-b4db-5a37699f7f67.png">